anandat/anandat/README.md

 ### Hi there, I'm Atul 👋

 ## I'm a Developer!
-- 🔭 I’m currently working on a mobile Apps using Flutter <3 :P !
+- 🔭 I’m currently working on mobile Apps using Flutter <3  !
 - ⚡ Counter-Strike is Love
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2020 Goals: Contribute more to Open Source projects